johnnguyen2020/ComputerSystems/Lab1_UnixTerminal/TerminalOverview/README.md

 ## Part 1 - SSH

-**I don't care what operating system you use as long as you have a terminal**
+**I don't care what operating system you use locally as long as you have a terminal and internet access**

 * For Windows Users installing Putty is sufficient. (https://www.putty.org/)
   * You might prefer to also install the bash shell from the Windows Store as well. (https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 * For Linux/Mac users, you already have a terminal available!
 Just search for 'terminal'.
 * We additionally will install a virtual machine which you may work from, and which has a terminal.
 * Once your terminal is open, 'ssh' into ccis with: `ssh ccis_user_name_here@login.ccs.neu.edu`
-  * If for some reason you do not have a ccis username, let me know.
-We'll have to e-mail operations.
+  * If for some reason you do not have a ccis username, let me know. you will have to e-mail systems.
 * After you have successfully ssh'd, you are now running programs on the ccis servers (not locally on your machine).
 * Now you may 'git clone' the mono repo to this location (Presumably you have done this if you are reading this text).